rohanreddy-lgtm/ecommerce/README.md

 **Milstone 8 In this milestone we created two components called Home.jsx and productcard.jsx. product card.jsx is the template used in home.jsx to map out all the products and display them.
 We also added routes to the home.jsx to display it when the page loads.
 Based on the number of products the products are mapped and displayed.

+**Milestone 13 In these milestone We created an endpoint that will receive new data and update the existing data inside MondoDB.
+In frontend we will add an edit button to the product card.
+When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.